Azure/azure-powershell/src/Compute/docs/latest-2019-04-30/Set-AzVmssVM.md

 ### -NetworkInterface
 Specifies the list of resource Ids for the network interfaces associated with the virtual machine.
+To construct, see NOTES section for NETWORKINTERFACE properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Compute.Models.Api20171201.INetworkInterfaceReference[]